RoboDK/Plug-In-Interface/README.md

 -------------

 Each RoboDK Plug-In must be developed using the Qt Creator and follow Qt's project guidelines.
-It is recommended to use the \ref PluginExample project to get started with your new RoboDK Plug-In (double click PluginExample.pro to open it with Qt Creator).
+It is recommended to use the [PluginExample](./PluginExample/) project to get started with your new RoboDK Plug-In (double click PluginExample.pro to open it with Qt Creator).

 RoboDK must be installed to develop Plug-Ins.
 The free version of RoboDK is enough to develop a Plug-In as a proof of concept.